Selling a car with a title loan is possible, but you must fully pay off the loan before transferring the title.

 If you want to get out of your title loan, it may be helpful to temporarily work a side hustle, work overtime, or borrow money from a trusted friend or family member.

-If you have difficulty making payments, consider seeking help from a professional to help you get your finances in order and create a strategic plan to stretch your money further.
+If you’re struggling to make payments, consider getting help from a trusted nonprofit organization.
+They can help you organize your finances and create a plan to make your money go further.

 Research all of your options: